Grabot/flutter_emoji_keyboard/README.md

 ## Key features

-Smooth and intuitive keyboard layout all the emojis up to unicode 14.0.0 in 8 categories with a 'recent chosen' tab.
+Smooth and intuitive keyboard layout with all the emojis up to unicode 14.0.0 available in separate 8 categories with a 'recent chosen' tab.

 You can easily switch between categories by swiping or selecting the category from the top bar.